-The Cooperative operation is structured to manage the primary processes of attracting capital in order to offer Partner Funding by loans and equity investment with the maximum efficiency and capacity to anticipate Partner needs.
+The operations of the Cooperative are structured to manage the primary processes of attracting capital in order to offer Partner Funding by means of loans and equity investments with the maximum efficiency and capacity to anticipate Partner needs.

 The Cooperative Group has regional offices in Hyderabad, India; Lima, Peru; Manila, the Philippines and Nairobi, Kenya.
 A regional office is headed by a Regional Director.
-Regional offices are responsible for identifying and reviewing Partners that are presented for funding. the Cooperative also maintains two specialist business units: one focusing on equity investments, and headed by the Equity Director; and the other, focusing on the renewable energy sector and headed by the Renewable Energy Manager.
-These units are also responsible for identifying proposals for partner funding and collaborate with colleagues in the regional offices.
+Regional offices are responsible for identifying and reviewing Partners that are presented for funding.
+The Cooperative also maintains two specialist business units: one focusing on equity investments, and headed by the Equity Director; and the other, focusing on the renewable energy sector and headed by the Renewable Energy Manager.
+These units are also responsible for identifying proposals for Partner Funding and collaborate with colleagues in the regional offices.

-The Managing Board has established an Integrated Investments Analysis Credit Committee, Management Board Credit Committee, and an Oikocredit Investment Committee, which approve applications for funding (loans and equity investments, respectively).
+The Managing Board has established an Integrated Investments Analysis Credit Committee, a Managing Board Credit Committee, and an Oikocredit Investment Committee, which approve applications for funding (loans and equity investments, respectively).
 Moreover, the Supervisory Board established a Supervisory Board Investment Committee.
 Loans and equity investments that result in a total exposure to the Partner above € 10,000,000 or its equivalent (in other currencies) require Supervisory Board approval.